-- Training for the Mountain Rescue Team of the Aranese Firefighters Pompièrs d’Aran
+- Training to the Mountain Rescue Team of the Aranese firefighters Pompièrs d’Aran

-- Training for Rangers of the Environmental Service of the Aranese Government Conselh Generau d’Aran
+- Training to the Rangers of the Environmental Service of the Aranese Government Conselh Generau d’Aran

-- Maintenance and improvement of the local observer network Obs Lauegi
+- Training and maintenance of the local observer network Obs Lauegi

 What is Obs Lauegi network?

 Obs Lauegi is the informal network of observers of the Centre de Lauegi of Conselh Generau d’Aran.
 It is made up by professional and amateur users with advanced knowledge of snow science and avalanche terrain, who carry out most of their winter activity in the Aran valley.
 Observers report their field observations daily.
 This info is greatly relevant for the verification of the avalanche forecasting, the analysis of the current avalanche situation at any given time and for the following day’s avalanche forecasting.
 This collaboration is the result of a successful exchange (we provide training and observers provide information) which has been ongoing for a few seasons now.
 We are very proud of this exchange and plan to continue putting our efforts into it.

 If you want to be part of the Obs Lauegi network, we invite you to send us your observations by sending an e-mail to email@example.com or through our social media.
 If we receive your input with a certain regularity, you will get an invitation to join the network and to take part in the scheduled training activities.